Men of the Shadows

 "Men of the Shadows" is the title of a poem by American writer Robert E. Howard, published sometimes in itself and sometimes at the beginning of a 1926 story with the same title, dealing with the Pictish King Bran Mak Morn.

 The poem was first published in 1957 in Always Comes Evening, a collection of Howard poems.

 The story was included in Bran Mak Morn, Dell Books (1969), and in Worms of the Earth, Ace Books (1979).

+The poem introduces Howard's idea of the "five great sub-races": Picts, Lemurians, Atanteans, Celts, and Aryans. "[T]he building blocks for nearly all of Robert's fantasy stories... are laid out... to mix and match."

 Summary

 Men of the Shadows consists of several very loosely connected elements.